Sports Injury Claims for Compensation

 If you have been injured as a result of an accident either watching or playing sports, you should do the following:

-- Seek medical attention – If you have sustained an injury, the first thing you should always do is seek attention from a medical professional at you G.P. or hospital to have your injuries assessed.
+- Seek medical attention – If you have sustained an injury, the first thing you should always do is seek attention from a medical professional.
+You should visit a G.P. or hospital to have your injuries assessed.

-- Obtain evidence – Soon after your accident, you should attempt to obtain photographic evidence (is possible) of the defect which caused your accident, as well as your injuries.
+- Obtain evidence – Soon after your accident, you should attempt to obtain evidence (if possible) of the event which caused your accident, as well as your injuries.
 If your accident was witnessed, you should try to obtain witness statements from teammates or anyone else who was close by when your accident happened.

-- Report the accident – Whether you intend on making a claim or not, you should report your accident to the coach, or person responsible for managing the event to make them aware of the issue.
+- Report the accident – Whether you intend on making a claim or not, you should report your accident to the coach or person responsible for managing the sports event to make them aware of the issue.

-- Contact Beacon Law – If you would like to make a Sports Injury claim for compensation, contact Beacon Law to speak to one of our experienced solicitors about making a claim for the suffering caused by your injuries and any additional losses.
+- Contact Beacon Law – If you would like to make a sports injury claim for compensation, contact Beacon Law to speak to one of our experienced sports injury solicitors about making a claim for the suffering caused by your injuries and any additional losses.

 To find out about our claims process, have a look at this section on our website.